The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 On the Road

 Neal Cassady was a truly unique individual.
-A hyperactive young man who couldn’t rest for one moment and was driven by an insatiable lust to swallow as much life as he body physically could.
+A hyperactive young man who couldn’t rest for one moment and was driven by an insatiable lust to swallow as much life as his body physically could.
 Cassady was always in motion, always talking, always randomly bringing up new ideas and taking his line of thought to strange places, always looking for new adventures, always hunting for new sexual conquests.

 He seemed to be living on a different level from most people, a level that is much more intense.
 Neal Cassady was the essence of the spontaneous existence that Kerouac championed, a perfect model to follow.
 He also loved stealing cars and going on long road trips across America, dragging Kerouac with him.